Here’s how to make an outdoor DIY hanging Santa sleigh and reindeer out of plywood for less than $20 this holiday season.

 Then I ran some wire through the plastic clips attached to the plywood earlier.

-Here is the sleigh and reindeer in it’s full beauty.
+Here is the wooden hanging sleigh and reindeer in its full beauty.

-Here is what the inside looks like – with the outdoor lights:
+Here is what the reverse side of the wooden outdoor decor looks like – with the outdoor lights:

-And, I lost the daylight pretty quickly, so I lucked out in seeing the lit up reindeer and Santa sleigh right away.
+And, I lost the daylight pretty quickly, so I lucked out in seeing the lit-up wooden reindeer and Santa sleigh right away.

 I was pretty pleased with how it turned out.
 More importantly, my wife loved it.